-A shareholder with the firm, Mr. Tyra's practice emphasizes representation of private and public sector employers in labor and employment law actions as well as providing advice and counsel on labor and employment issues.
+David Tyra, manager of the firm's labor and employment group, represents private and public sector employers in labor and employment law actions as well as providing advice and counsel on labor and employment issues.
 His practice covers all aspects of labor and employment law, including wage-hour actions, employee leave matters, workplace discrimination and harassment, work place privacy, and unfair labor practice claims.
 His litigation experience includes representing employers in federal and state courts at the trial and appellate levels and before numerous federal and state agencies.
 He is an active public speaker on employment topics, having presented numerous times before civic and commercial groups.

 His clients include the State of California, numerous media, real estate, utility, and other private sector companies, along with counties, municipalities, and special districts throughout the State.

 Mr. Tyra’s practice addresses the spectrum of labor and employment law issues facing employers, including: